-I'm happiest when creating something I care about.
+I'm happiest when learning about or creating something incredible.

-In 2015, I started work as a Mechanical Engineer.
-I was bored, and really started asking myself what I'm most passionate about.
-I explored anything of interest: programming, art, technology, language, etc. I traveled the world, and pushed myself at every chance.
+Since graduating as a Mechanical Engineer in 2015, I have explored anything of interest: programming, art, technology, language, etc. I traveled the world, and pushed myself at every chance.

 Thanks for visiting,